Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Results and Discussions

-Figure~\ref{Eigen_max_min} shows how the maximal and minimal eigenvalues of the time‐dependent Lyapunov matrix $\boldsymbol{P}(t)$ evolve for the decelerating WDF, which can reflect the shape of the invariant ellipsoid constructed by the Lyapunov function.
-In Fig.~\ref{Eigen_max_min}(a), the maximal eigenvalue $\lambda_{\max}[\boldsymbol{P}(t)]$ peaks initially and then decays as the shear weakens, and finally rises again.
+\todo{Figure \ref{Lyap_and_bound_max_eigen}(b) shows how the maximal eigenvalues of the time‐dependent Lyapunov matrix $\boldsymbol{P}(t)$ evolve for the decelerating WDF, which can reflect the shape of the invariant set constructed by the Lyapunov function.
+The maximal eigenvalue $\lambda_{\max}[\boldsymbol{P}(t)]$ peaks initially and then decays as the shear weakens, and finally rises again.
 Here, the time reaching maximal $\lambda_{\max}[\boldsymbol{P}(t)]$ is different from the time leading to maximal transient growth $G(t)$ in Fig. \ref{dec_WDF_1.2_0}.
-Figure~\ref{Eigen_max_min}(b) shows that the minimum eigenvalue $\lambda_{\min}[\boldsymbol{P}(t)]$ remains larger than one over time with a modest increase at late times, which is consistent with the LMI constraint $\boldsymbol{I} \preceq \boldsymbol{P}(t)$ in Eq. \eqref{eq:LMI_constraints_P}.
+The minimal eigenvalue remains $\mathcal{O}(1)$ for all $t$ with $\lambda_{\min}[\boldsymbol{P}(t)]\geq 1$ (not shown), consistent with the constraint in Eq. \eqref{eq:LMI_constraints_P}.}